 Eric Fergeson, MS, LAC, LAMFT

 It is a privilege for me to work as a counselor alongside the people of Van Buren and the River Valley.
 I try to create a safe and accepting environment where people in crisis can share their innermost feelings and concerns with an experienced therapist.
 I work with individuals, couples and families.
 I have experience working with individuals that are suffering from both depression and anxiety.
 My passion is working with couples.
 I believe in marriage and I love working with couples and families, helping them get their lives back on the right track.
 I have been a resident of Van Buren since 1999.
 I served in Operation Desert Storm and am a combat veteran of the United States Marine Corps.
 I graduated from the University of Arkansas with a Bachelors of Arts in Criminal Justice.
 In 2013, I obtained a Masters degree in Marriage and Family Therapy with a community counseling concentration from John Brown University.
-I primarily see clients on Monday and Wednesday evening starting at 5:30 pm.
+I primarily see clients on Monday through Thursday from 8:00 to 6:00.

 Nick Keeter, MS, LMFT, LPC